-The following diagram illustrates our corporate structure immediately following the completion of this offering, assuming no exercise of the over-allotment option granted to the underwriters, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental: Holders of Class Holders of Class C ordinary shares: B ordinary Holders of Class A ordinary shares: shares: Other existing Mr. Peng Ou Mr. Tongbo Certain senior Primavera Public Capital Fund® shareholders Liu management Investors and employees Beneficially Beneficially Beneficially Beneficially Beneficially Beneficially nership (0); 56 ership (1); 26 ership (1); 96 nership (1): 36 nership (1) 24 nership (1): 36 Voting power (2) Voting power (1) Voting power (2): Voting power (2) Voting power (2): Voting power (2): Sunlands Online Education Group (Cayman Islands) 100% Sunlands Online Education HK Limited (Hong Kong) Outside PRC Inside PRC 76.79 Founder Holding Platform 19 100% 100% uhan Studyvip Onl Tianjin Studyvip Education Co.
-Lim Education Co.
-Limited ("Wuhan Zhibo") ("Tainjin Sunlands") Senior Management Holding Platforms (7 23.39 ng Shangde Online Edu Technology Co., Ltd. ("Beijing Sunlands" or "VIE") Equity interest Contractual arrangements, including the exclusive technical consultation and service agreement, the business operation agreement, the equity interest pledge agreement, the option agreement, the powers of attorney and the spousal consent letters.
-See "Corporate History and Structure-Contractual Arrangements with Beijing Sunlands."
-Beneficial ownership percentages represent beneficial ownership of our total issued and outstanding share capital immediately after the completion of this offering, assuming the (1) underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental.
-Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included shares that the person has the right to acquire within 60 days, including through the exercise of any option, warrant, or other right or the conversion of any other security.
-These shares, however, are not included in the computation of the percentage ownership of any other person.
-Voting power percentages represent aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the (2) underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental, and are calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of our Class A, Class B and Class C ordinary shares as a single class.
-In respect of matters requiring a shareholder vote, each Class A ordinary share is entitled to one vote; each Class B ordinary share is entitled to seven votes and is convertible into one Class A ordinary share at any time by the holder thereof; and each Class C ordinary share is entitled to ten votes and is convertible into one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares, Class B ordinary shares, Class B ordinary shares are not convertible into Class B ordinary shares under any circumstances.
+The following diagram illustrates our corporate structure immediately following the completion of this offering, assuming no exercise of the over-allotment option granted to the underwriters, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental, based on the initial public offering price of US\$11.50 per ADS:

+other right or the conversion of any other security.
+These shares, however, are not included in the computation of the percentage ownership of any other person

+- Voting power percentages represent aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and (2)New Oriental, and are calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of our Class A, Class B and Class C ordinary shares as a single class.
+In respect of matters requiring a shareholder vote, each Class A ordinary share is entitled to one vote; each Class B ordinary share is entitled to seven votes and is convertible into one Class A ordinary share at any time by the holder thereof; and each Class C ordinary share is entitled to ten votes and is convertible into one Class A ordinary share at any time by the holder thereof; and each Class C ordinary share is entitled to ten votes and is convertible into one Class A and is convertible into the class A ordinary share at any time by the lotter interest, and each class C ordinary shares or class C ordinary shares, class B ordinary shares are ordinary share at any time by the holder thereof.
+Class A ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares, and Class C ordinary shares are not convertible into Class C ordinary shares, and Class C ordinary shares are not convertible into Class B ordinary shares under any circumstances.
 See also "Description of Share Capital-Ordinary Shares."
 Through PV PLUTO LIMITED, an entity wholly owned and controlled by Primavera Capital Fund.
-The Founder Holding Platform refers to Pingxiang Miniewa Asset Management Consultancy Center (Limited Partnership), whose general partner is Mr. Jianhong Yin, also known as Pene On. our fourder and chairman of Directors.

-- (3)(4) - The Senior Management Holding Platforms consist of Pingxiang Winewa Asset Management Consultancy Center (Limited Partnership), whose general partner is Wi.
-Jiannong Tin, also kito as Peng Ou, our founder and chairman of our Board of Directors.
-The Senior Management Holding Platforms consist of Pingxiang Wuerken Asset Management Consultancy Center (Limited Partnership), Pingxiang Saiersi Asset Management Consultancy Center (Limited Partnership), Pingxiang Xisailuo Asset Management Consultancy Center (Limited Partnership) and Pingxiang Bosaidong Asset Management Consultancy Center (Limited Partnership).
+The Founder Holding Platform refers to Pingxiang Miniewa Asset Management Consultancy Center (Limited Partnership), whose general partner is Mr. Jianhong Yin, also known to Puer Consume funder and de biometer of Divertible in Stares are consultancy Center (Limited Partnership), whose general partner is Mr. Jianhong Yin, also known - (3) (4) as Peng Ou, our founder and chairman of our Board of Directors. - The Senior Management Holding Platforms consist of Pingxiang Wuerken Asset Management Consultancy Center (Limited Partnership), Pingxiang Saiersi Asset Management Consultancy Center (Limited Partnership), Pingxiang Xisailuo Asset Management Consultancy Center (Limited Partnership) and Pingxiang Bosaidong Asset Management Consultancy Center (Limited Partnership).
 The general partner of each of these entities is Mr. Tongbo Liu, our chief executive officer and director.
 (5)